alessiofilippin/Monitor-AzureDevOps-with-Grafana/README.md

 ### 4) Create your dashboards!

-it's now possible scrape any azuredevops API url in your org and retrieve any kind of info that you require.
+it's now possible to scrape any AzureDevOps API url in your org and retrieve any kind of info that you might require.
 This is the reference to the AzureDevOps API docs (https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.1)

-__you can find an example json file in this repo__
+__you can find an example json file in this repo - search for dashboard_template.json (replace the "SUB_ID" with your subscription ID)__

 For example: